theelderemo/cortexai/README.md

 ## What is CortexAI?

-CortexAI is **not another pentesting tool suite**—it's an autonomous AI agent that conducts authorized security assessments the way a senior security consultant would: by reasoning about objectives, orchestrating the right tools, explaining its decisions, and continuously improving its approach.
+CortexAI is **not another pentesting tool suite**
+It's an autonomous AI agent that conducts authorized security assessments the way a senior security consultant would: by reasoning about objectives, orchestrating the right tools, explaining its decisions, and continuously improving its approach.

 Traditional tools like Burp Suite and OWASP ZAP require you to manually decide which scans to run, interpret results, and document findings. **CortexAI is different**: